stqumat/stqumat.github.io/_pages/about.md

 I work in birational geometry.
 I am a member of the [Birational Geometry Group](https://ymsc.tsinghua.edu.cn/en/Research/Research_Teams/Birational_Geometry_Group.htm).

+I am currently an assistant professor at Beijing Institute of Mathematical Sciences and Applications [(BIMSA)](https://www.bimsa.cn/?silentSignin=1).

 ---

 I was a research assistant professor at the Institute of Geometry and Physics, University of Science and Technology of China [(USTC-IGP)](https://igp.ustc.edu.cn/main.htm) from Nov/2023 to May/2026.